Freiburg Vision Test ‘FrACT’

 Distance observer–screen (mandatory)

-Enter in Settings (in centimeters, but there’s a conversion to inch), and be sure it’s large enough to avoid ceiling effects, see the Manual (FrACT₁₀ or FrACTclassic-PDF) on this. “max possible acuity” / “min possible LogMAR” must be better than your desired best acuity.
+Enter in Settings (in centimeters, there’s a conversion to inch).
+It must be large enough to avoid ceiling effects, see the Manual (FrACT₁₀ on this. “max possible acuity” / “min possible LogMAR” must be better than your desired best acuity.
 This setting is automatically saved.

 Luminance of the visual display unit (mandatory)

-DIN and ISO norms prescribe the range 80–320 cd/m², easy to achieve with current display units; most cases: set to maximum.
+DIN and ISO norms prescribe the range 80–320 cd/m² (recommended: 200 cd/m²).
+This is easy to achieve with current display units; most cases: set to maximum, but keep black black.

 Luminance of the surround (mandatory)